 About me

-My recent research and industry experience includes serving as a Research Scientist Intern at Google DeepMind, London, on the Autonomous Agents team led by Edward Grefenstette, where I worked on RLFT and post-training pipelines for advanced agents.
-Before that, I was a Research Scientist Intern at Noah’s Ark Research Center UK, working on large-scale RLFT frameworks for VLM-based mobile agents.
-I was also the Co-founder and CTO of Powersense Technology Limited in Cambridge.
+Before joining Reflection AI, I was a Research Scientist Intern at Google DeepMind, London, where I worked on the Autonomous Agents team led by Edward Grefenstette.
+My work focused on RLFT and post-training pipelines for advanced agents.
+I was also a Research Scientist Intern at Noah’s Ark Research Center UK, where I worked on large-scale RLFT frameworks for VLM-based mobile agents.
+Earlier, I co-founded and served as CTO of Powersense Technology Limited in Cambridge.

 I am always keen to collaborate on exciting research problems and impactful industry projects.